 If a prospective ward does not wish to lose control over these decisions, they may defend against a guardianship.
 This may involve expert testimony from a physician to confirm or disprove the elderly person’s incapacity.

 Family members may also dispute who the court should appoint as a guardian.
 This is especially true where the prospective ward owns a great deal of property or controls a corporation.

 A guardianship dispute is sometimes related to the control of a closely held business, with some family members objecting to the way the company has been managed.

-Even after the Court appoints a guardian, disputes may arise where the guardian does not file an accounting, money is missing, or the guardian makes improper gifts.
-Family members may not agree on end of life choices.
+Even after the court appoints a guardian, disputes may arise where the guardian does not file an accounting, money is missing or the guardian makes improper gifts.
+Family members may not agree on end-of-life choices.
 Even where guardianships start off as rather simple, family members often need the assistance of an experienced litigation attorney to help resolve conflict.
-With clients of significant wealth, Guardianship Courts have a great deal of authority and discretion to approve gifts or establish a different estate plan.
-Before a Guardianship Court takes action to change your inheritance, contact an attorney at your earliest opportunity.
+With clients of significant wealth, guardianship courts have a great deal of authority and discretion to approve gifts or establish a different estate plan.
+Before a guardianship court takes action to appoint a guardian and potentially change your inheritance, contact an attorney at your earliest opportunity.

 Seek Confidence And Clarity In Your Guardianship Dispute